Reimagining the future of takeout, and how a bakery brand can stand out in a shifting restaurant landscape.

 Baking is a precise science, with exact measurements and skills needed to craft delicious goods.

 Baking is soft, round in nature and should be reflected as such.

 Baking is an art that contributes to the wellness and contentment of individuals, and should reflect such emotion.

 The mocked-up logo reflects these principles, and the visual identity system helps elevate the digital product, along with unique vector iconography drawn specifically for Castella.

 Low-fidelity wireframes and components are iterated to help aid in understanding what the most important touchpoints look like, as well as to identify key screens needed.

 Quick sketches were also made to think through how the takeout space could integrate into the storefront.

-The final product is put together in high-fidelity comps, incorporating visual identity, copy and interactions to create a prototype ready for delivery.
+The shopping experience is put together incorporating visual identity, copy and interactions.

 This project was a solution to an applicable problem that I personally experience daily, and it was a great experience to take on something with real-world application.
 Through the process, it was really easy to fall into the trap of simply redesigning pre-existing takeout apps, so for me it was a side challenge just to keep my head down and really dig into creating a straightforward takeout experience that made sense beyond precedent.